41223109l/RainWalk/README.md

 - **Weight Optimization**: Tuning algorithm parameters to better simulate realistic human walking decisions in various rain intensities.

 ## Acknowledgments
-Special thanks to the **RainGo** team for providing the dataset of umbrella rental stations in Daan District.
-Their support made the "No Umbrella" navigation feature possible.
+- Special thanks to the **RainGo** team for providing the dataset of umbrella rental stations in Daan District.
+Their support made the “No Umbrella” navigation feature possible.
----
 *Developed as a Final Project for the DSCP Course at NTNU.*